italia/daf-docs/installation/local/devVM.rst

 Local Installation
 ******************

 This guide explains how to use the Virtual Machine to create a test environment.

+The procedure will soon be migrated to `Vagrant <http://www.vagrantup.com/>`_.
+If you want, you can contribute with a pull request to the `upstream repository <http://github.com/italia/daf>`_.
-You can download the OVA image at the following link:

-OVA Image: `download <https://developers.italia.it/static/DAF-Ubuntu16-Docker-test.ova>`_ (8.6 GB)
+You can download the OVA image at the following link: `download <https://developers.italia.it/static/DAF-Ubuntu16-Docker-test.ova>`_ (8.6 GB)

 .. warning::